Code-Institute-Submissions/trigg4tables/README.md

 I love maths, enjoy practising times tables and am ever so slightly competitive.
 I visit Trigg 4 Tables using my phone, complete the sums as quickly as I can and Snapchat the report to my friends to see if I have beat their time.
 The trick is not to double click check as Trigg will say you have an empty answer for the next sum and that just wastes time.

+3. **Teacher**

+Not every child in my class has someone that can help them with homework.
+Having canvased their parents, my students are now using Trigg 4 Tables each night to practice the assigned times tables.
+Students WhatsApp their reports to me.
+I have noticed a marked improvement in our Friday maths test scores especially amongst students who had been struggling.
+Other teachers have started to ask about Trigg.

 ### Design

-The look and feel of Trigg 4 Tables is designed to appeal to the target audience of 9 to 12 year olds.
+The look and feel of Trigg 4 Tables was designed to appeal to the target audience of 9 to 12 year olds.

-1. **Mobile First** This single page website was designed primarily to be viewed on a mobile phone without the need to scroll.
+1. **Mobile First** Given the target audience, the website was designed to be primarily viewed on a mobile phone.

 2. **Trigg Character** The series of Trigg character images were chosen to inject some fun without appearing too childish.
-Trigg’s different expressions also provide feedback.
+Trigg guides the child through the practice and his different expressions provide feedback.

-3. **Colour Palette** A very limited colour palette is used with colours taken from Trigg’s images or chosen to complement them.
-Equal amounts of blue and pink are used to ensure a gender-neutral site.
-Red and green are used to convey meaning.
+3. **Colour Palette** A very limited colour palette was used with colours taken from Trigg’s images or chosen to complement them.
+Equal amounts of blue and pink ensure a gender-neutral site.
+Red and green convey meaning.

-5. **Text** Given the target audience, text was purposely kept to a minimum on this website.
-Icons, images, colours, audio and video are used to provide direction and feedback whenever possible.
+4. **Text** Text was purposely kept to a minimum on this website.
+Icons, images, colours, audio and video are used to provide direction and feedback.

-4. **Fonts** The heading fonts were chosen to convey a sense of fun.
+5. **Fonts** The heading fonts were chosen to convey a sense of fun.
 Number and keypad fonts were chosen for legibility.
 Message fonts were chosen to reflect the handwriting of the target audience.

 6. **Preparation** Balsamiq was used to generate [wireframes](https://github.com/coderbeez/trigg4tables/blob/master/assets/wireframes/wireframes.pdf) for various device sizes.
-The [initial proposal](https://github.com/coderbeez/trigg4tables/blob/master/assets/wireframes/proposal.pdf) document was compiled using Microsoft Powerpoint and Microsoft Publisher was used for the Trigg images used in this README.
-Testing during development resulted in several changes to the original design with a move away from the device keyboard, a reduction in text, and a focus on maintaining a scroll free site even on smaller mobiles.
+The [initial proposal](https://github.com/coderbeez/trigg4tables/blob/master/assets/wireframes/proposal.pdf) document was compiled using Microsoft Powerpoint.
+Testing during development resulted in several changes to the original design with a move away from device keypads, a reduction in text, and a focus on maintaining a scroll free site even on smaller mobiles.

 ## Features